three antique playing cards

 “Using the artifact, the actual physical object as the resource versus written material to reclaim Armenia’s stolen legacy is very powerful,” says Leo.

 His background is polyglot and international, to say the least.
-Leo, the great-grandson of Armenians who fled the Ottoman Empire, was born in Buenos Aires and grew up in Montreal.
+Leo, the great-grandson of Armenians who fled the Ottoman Empire, was born in Cordoba, Argentina and grew up in Montreal.
 He’s recently worked as the Aide to the Vice-Consul to the Embassy of France in Washington, DC, and as Director of Public Affairs, Québec, as well as a Political Attaché to the Assemblée Nationale du Quebec.
 He’s served as Advisor to the Chief of Staff at the High Commission of Diaspora Affairs in Yerevan, Armenia, as well as Executive Assistant to the Ambassador (LES) Embassy of Armenia in Ottawa.

 armenian flag